 Indirect Object + Verb + Subject + Direct Object

-However, in German sentence structure, things are slightly different with pronouns.
+However, in German sentence structure, things are slightly different with personal pronouns.

 If ONLY the indirect (dative) object is a pronoun, the word order remains the same: